raspberrypilearning/electricity-generation/en/step_1.md

 --- no-print ---

 Click on the green flag to start the animation.
-Once it has finished drawing a series of colours, use your mouse or touch screen to explore what resources the colours represent.
+Once it has finished drawing a series of colours, use your mouse or touchscreen to explore the resources that the colours represent.
 Then compare the use of renewable and non-renewable energy across the three countries.

 <div class="scratch-preview">
 <iframe src="https://scratch.mit.edu/projects/427746039/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>